 Automated testing cannot provide you with user-focused recommendations, use real people to perform customer journeys, identify issues which only the human eye can see or give you actionable insights to improve your website.

 To be a successful business you need these things and they can only be achieved through manual testing.
-Automated testing might seem like a quick fix but if you want a website which is successful in the long run then automated testing is the solution, both on live sites and pre-release platforms.
+Automated testing might seem like a quick fix but if you want a website which is successful in the long run then manual testing is the solution, both on live sites and pre-release platforms.